 The Company's export shipments demonstrate its ability to acquire the necessary accreditation (ICANNGAP via IQC) and develop the necessary export processes.
 More importantly, it illustrates that the competitive advantage generated by the Company's premium flower has potential to drive success in both domestic and international markets.
-The Company executed and fulfilled significant sales to Israel and Australia in the year ended November 30, 2022 and is preparing to fulfill further orders with existing export clients in addition to discussions with additional potential export clients.
+The Company executed and fulfilled significant sales to Israel and Australia in the period ended February 28, 2023 and is preparing to fulfill further orders with existing export clients in addition to discussions with additional potential export clients.

 The Company launched its GreenTec Medical Cannabis e-commerce site in February 2021.
 In doing so, the Company sought to differentiate itself from existing medical cannabis businesses through several strategies, including premium products, competitive pricing, low overhead costs and eschewing reliance on cannabis clinics as a source of clients.
 To date, this strategy has proven successful, as reflected by steady growth in client count and revenues.
 The Company is now seeking to accelerate this growth by expanding its product offerings (currently 32 cultivars and 12 package format-size variants) and adding select products from other Canadian licensed producers that complement the existing product selection.
-In May 2022, the Company received a license amendment from Health Canada for Avant Craft Cannabis to facilitate the sale of concentrate products through both medical and recreational channels.